kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 This change will only affect the Eviction API.
 The following are involuntary disruptions and do not use the Eviction API:
 - Manual pod deletion
-- Pods being deleted by their owning controller (e.g., during Deployment rollout)
+- Pods being deleted by their owning controller (e.g. during Deployment rollout)
 - Node failure
 - Pod cleanup due to a node being removed from the cluster
 - Evictions by the Kubelet due to node pressure (e.g. memory shortage)